 Hot Springs South Dakota: Complete Guide

-So why did you end up in Hot Springs, South Dakota?
+So why will you end up in Hot Springs, South Dakota?
 Are you visiting the Black Hills?
-Are Wind Cave or the Mammoth Site on your travel itinerary?
-Perhaps you’re coming to work at the VA Hospital, or plan on crashing at the local KOA for a few nights.
-Maybe you’re leaving the big city junk show and looking for a small town to set down roots.
-Whatever your reason for coming to town, welcome!
-Hot Springs, South Dakota is a wonderful place to be!
+Perhaps you’re coming to work at the VA Hospital?
+Or maybe you’re just crashing at the local KOA for a few nights.
+Whatever your reason for coming to town, Welcome!
+In this article we’ll discuss all the things to do in Hot Springs, South Dakota, as well as the best restaurants, hotels, and RV parks.

 The native peoples of the region have long frequented this area.